 Over the remainder of 2009 and 2010 three additional singles were released (the fourth being an originally unplanned ironic release of the black sheep track "Shock!
 Horror!" for Halloween).
 Over this period Synoiz was also asked to compose an original retro synth score for the XBox game "Pebbledash" and to write and contribute a track to the Ambientaria Records charity release "Remember Chernobyl" as well as various remixes.

-In late 2010 Synoiz announced the next and final release from the Ambients album would be "Darkling", a 15 track remix album of tracks from all parts of the era, with exclusive new mixes contributed by fellow electronic artists.
-The remix album has so far had a troubled upbringing but was finally completed in May 2011 and will be released to the world later in the year.
+In late 2012 Synoiz announced the release of the final part of the Ambients series would be "Darkling", a 15 track remix album of tracks from all parts of the era, with exclusive new mixes contributed by fellow electronic artists most of whom had been met over the period working and promoting Ambients.
+The remix album has so far had a troubled upbringing as despite being completed in May 2011 it has finally been mastered and will be released on November 5th 2012.